Educating Our Local Community On The Pressing Issues Of Our Time

-The Pasadena Chapter of the UNA-USA is the home to programs and annual events that bridge the gap between the global and local in San Gabriel Valley.
-From high school Model UN, to our Coffee Talks Series, to Human Rights Day and International Women’s Day celebrations, we strive to connect our community with educators, advocates, and nonprofit professionals on the issues most important to the UN’s work for peace, justice, equality, and sustainability.
-As a 501c3 nonprofit organization, our Pasadena Chapter supports local initiatives and organizations that support the SDGs and the mission of the United Nations.
+The Pasadena Chapter of UNA-USA is home to programs and annual events that bridge the global and the local throughout the San Gabriel Valley.
+From high school Model UN and campus chapter initiatives to our Coffee Talks Series and celebrations such as UN Day, Human Rights Day, International Women’s Day, and Earth Day, we connect our community with educators, advocates, and nonprofit professionals focused on the United Nations’ mission of peace, justice, equality, and sustainability.
+As a 501(c)(3) nonprofit organization, the Pasadena Chapter also supports local initiatives and organizations aligned with the UN’s Sustainable Development Goals (SDGs).

 Origin